-Serbia’s mining on the rise – 70 companies exploring various ores and minerals13.
-November 2019. / Mining
+Serbia’s mining on the rise – 70 companies exploring various ores and minerals, Mining

 In the mining sector this year, the number of employees is seven percent higher than last year.
 The government estimates that strategic projects at RTB alone with the new Chukaru Peki and Jadar mine will bring in $ 3 billion in new investments.
 The World Bank also confirmed that Serbia has huge potential for growth in mining.

 China’s Zidjin advances in construction of new Chukaru Peki mine.
 And for RTB development and contracted $ 1.26 billion in investments priority is ongoing investment in green facilities.

 “The Zidjin investment is not only interesting for Bor but for the whole of Eastern Serbia.
 What is happening is that in the coming period the city budget will increase several times.
 In the next four to six years it is expected that it will increase almost three times.” ,says Aleksandar Milikic, Mayor of Bor.